A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Synchronization and its Hamiltonian: A dynamical systems approach

-In this section, we investigate the stability of CS between two diffusively coupled chaotic 5D HR neurons governed by Eq.~\eqref{eq:1}, together with the associated synchronization energy.
+In this section, we investigate the stability of complete synchronization between two diffusively coupled chaotic 5D HR neurons governed by Eq.~\eqref{eq:1}, together with the associated \marius{synchronization Hamiltonian}.
 The analysis is conducted within the framework of dynamical systems theory, employing Lyapunov stability analysis \cite{krasovskii1963stability} to evaluate the onset and robustness of synchronization, and Helmholtz’s theorem \cite{kobe1986helmholtz} to characterize the energetic aspects of the synchronized state.
-Particular attention is devoted to the asymptotic stability of the synchronization manifold and to the behavior of the synchronization energy under variations of the key system parameters.
+Particular attention is devoted to the asymptotic \marius{and practical} stability of the synchronization manifold \marius{associated with the linearized error system} and to the behavior of its \marius{synchronization Hamiltonian} under variations of the key system parameters.